Erwin Rommel: Relationship with Nazism

-Messenger argues that Rommel's attitude towards Hitler changed only after the Allied invasion of Normandy, when Rommel came to realise that the war could not be won, while Maurice Remy suggests that Rommel never truly broke away from the relationship with Hitler but praises him for "always [having] the courage to oppose him whenever his conscience required so".
+Messenger argues that Rommel's attitude towards Hitler changed only after the Allied invasion of Normandy when Rommel came to realise that the war could not be won, while Maurice Remy suggests that Rommel never truly broke away from the relationship with Hitler but praises him for "always [having] the courage to oppose him whenever his conscience required so".
 The historian Peter Lieb states that it was not clear whether the threat of defeat was the only reason Rommel wanted to switch sides.
 The relationship seemed to go significantly downhill after a conversation in July 1943, in which Hitler told Rommel that if they did not win the war, the Germans could rot.
-Rommel even began to think that it was lucky that his Afrika Korps was now safe as POWs and could escape Hitler's Wagnerian ending.
-Die Welt comments that Hitler chose Rommel as his favourite because he was apolitical, and that the combination of his military expertise and circumstances allowed Rommel to remain clean.
+Rommel even began to think that it was lucky that his Afrika Korps were now safe as POWs and could escape Hitler's Wagnerian ending.
+Die Welt commented in 2011 that Hitler chose Rommel as his favourite because he was apolitical, and that the combination of his military expertise and circumstances allowed Rommel to remain clean.

 Rommel's political inclinations were a controversial matter even among the contemporary Nazi elites.
 Rommel himself, while showing support to some facets of the Nazi ideology and enjoying the propaganda machine that the Nazis had built around him, was enraged by the Nazi media's effort to portray him as an early Party member and son of a mason, forcing them to correct this misinformation.
 The Nazi elites were not comfortable with the idea of a national icon who did not wholeheartedly support the regime.
 Hitler and Goebbels, his main supporters, tended to defend him.
 When Rommel was being considered for appointment as Commander-in-Chief of the Army in the summer of 1942, Goebbels wrote in his diary that Rommel "is ideologically sound, is not just sympathetic to the National Socialists.
 He is a National Socialist; he is a troop leader with a gift for improvisation, personally courageous and extraordinarily inventive.
 These are the kinds of soldiers we need."
 Despite this, they gradually saw that his grasp of political realities and his views could be very different from theirs.
 Hitler knew, though, that Rommel's optimistic and combative character was indispensable for his war efforts.
 When Rommel lost faith in the final victory and Hitler's leadership, Hitler and Goebbels tried to find an alternative in Manstein to remedy the fighting will and "political direction" of other generals but did not succeed.